ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Introduction

 To address these challenges, we propose a paradigm shift as illustrated in Fig.~\ref{fig:wllm}.
 Specifically, rather than adapting wireless data to fit to the structure of pre-trained LLMs, we envision a foundation model that is inherently designed for the wireless communication domain.
 This model is trained directly on large-scale wireless data, without requiring transformation into the language modality.
 To enable efficient multi-task learning within a wireless-native foundation model, a swift and adaptable learning mechanism is essential.
 In-context learning (ICL), an emerging capability from large language models, offers a promising solution.
 As shown in Fig.~\ref{fig:icl}, ICL enables a model to adapt to new tasks with minimal data by learning directly from a few examples provided in the input, without the need for parameter updates or additional training~\cite{ICL}.
 ICL adaptability is particularly promising for wireless communications, where system configurations, network conditions, and channel environments change frequently.
 Building upon these capabilities, we aim to extend the application of ICL to a broader range of physical layer tasks in wireless communications.
 By leveraging ICL, a unified framework can be developed to address challenges such as channel prediction and multi-user precoding simultaneously.
 The main contributions are listed as follows: \begin{itemize} \item We propose a novel In-Context Wireless Large Model (ICWLM) for multiple classical physical layer tasks in wireless communications.
 Leveraging the ICL mechanism, the proposed model is designed to jointly solve multi-user precoding and channel prediction tasks, adapting to different system configurations and channel conditions with minimal demonstration pairs. \item To realize a wireless-native foundation model, we design a causal transformer backbone capable of processing complex-valued wireless data, which is formatted into unified input-output sample pair sequences for efficient processing.
-This model is trained from scratch on a large-scale, mixed dataset from diverse physical layer scenarios using a self-supervised approach.
-Furthermore, we employ the DWA algorithm to dynamically balance individual task losses during multi-task training, ensuring efficient and stable learning across diverse objectives. \item Extensive simulation results demonstrate that ICWLM achieves competitive performance compared to task-specific methods.
+This model is trained from scratch on a large-scale, mixed dataset from diverse physical layer scenarios using a self-supervised approach. \item Extensive simulation results demonstrate that ICWLM achieves competitive performance compared to task-specific methods.
 Crucially, it exhibits remarkable generalization capabilities to unseen system configurations (e.g., varying SNR values) with only a few in-context demonstration pairs, significantly reducing the need for extensive retraining. \end{itemize}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:system_model} introduces the system model and formulates the multi-user precoding and channel prediction problems.
 Section~\ref{sec:approach} presents the proposed ICWLM model, including the model architecture, data formulation, and multi-task training schedule.
 Section~\ref{sec:simulations} provides simulation results to evaluate the performance of the proposed model.
 Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future research directions.